Manual

 Home Directories

 On the compute servers the home directories are different from the standard home directories, i.e., available when using the standard desktop computers.
-Hence, you first have to copy your programs/data to the clusterhome directory.
+Hence, you first have to copy your programs or data to the clusterhome directory.

 Note